 "I had always been curious about grass-fed beef.
 What was the difference?
 Was it actually better?"

 Of course, as most teenagers tend to do, my introduction to meat wasn't grass-fed, or perfectly sourced.
 It was straight up fast-food, and while it tasted delicious, it didn't necessarily do wonders for my stomach.
-I, then, decided to learn a but more about different kinds of meat, specifically beef, where to source it, and how I could enjoy this in my regular diet.
+I, then, decided to learn a but more about different kinds of meat.
+Specifically beef, where to source it, and how I could enjoy this in my regular diet.

 I had always been curious about grass-fed beef.
 What was the difference?
 Was it actually better?
 Grass-fed and finished beef comes from cattle that eat grass for their entire lives virus the conventional grain-fed cattle that are often given antibiotics and growth hormones in order to fatten them up.
 Grass-fed beef tends to have fewer calories that beef and is significantly lower in fat.
 It also is a good source of Omega-3 fatty acids, which are known to decrease inflammation.

-Recently having had a baby, I spent my entire pregnancy listening to my body, and making sure I honored what it was telling me.
+Recently having had a baby, I spent my entire pregnancy listening to my body.
+Making sure I honored what it was telling me.
 I ate grass-fed beef as a regular part of my diet and at no point during my pregnancy did I experience anemia or any other deficiency.
 When you're pregnant, blood volume and red blood cell production increase in order to provide the baby with oxygen and nutrients.
 As you can imagine the demand for iron also increases, and if there isn't enough or your ability to absorb is impaired, then that can lead to a deficiency.
 Other issues that can arise when iron is low during pregnancy are premature birth or low birth weight and pregnant women with anemia may be more prone to infections due to iron's ability to support immune function.